-Minera Aztec Silver Corporation finalized a Prospectus in the Province of British Columbia with an Effective Date of April 5, 2000.
-The 1,700,000 share offering proposed in the Prospectus was to raise approximately Cdn\$1,450,000 for Minera Aztec Silver Corporation.
-The proceeds of the offering were to have been spent on the Nopalera Property, located in Chihuahua State, Mexico.
-In June, 2000 Canaccord Capital Corporation, the agent for Minera Aztec Silver Corporation, marketed out of the IPO and the offering was not completed.
-Canaccord also resigned as Agent for Aztec at the request of the Company.
-Due to the incompletion of the IPO and the lack of funds for future exploration, the property option agreement on the Nopolera properties fell into default.
+Aztec Silver finalized a prospectus in the Province of British Columbia with an effective date of April 5, 2000.
+The 1,700,000 share offering proposed in the Prospectus was to raise approximately CAD\$1,450,000 for Aztec Silver.
+Part of the proceeds of the offering was to have been spent on the Nopalera Property.
+In June 2000, Canaccord Capital

+Corporation ("Canaccord"), the agent for Aztec Silver, marketed out of the IPO and the offering was not completed.
+Canaccord also resigned as Agent for Aztec Silver at the request of Canarc.
+Due to the incompletion of the IPO and the lack of funds for future exploration, the property option agreement on the Nopalera properties fell into default and was relinquished in October 2000.